Coherent multiple-antenna block-fading channels at finite blocklength: Achievability

 where we replaced the terms that do not depend on $x^n$ with $K$.
-Note that the term inside $(\cdot)$ premultiplying the sum converges almost-surely to 1.
-Similarly, the normalized sum converges to the expectation (by strong law of large numbers).
-Overall we get:
+Note that the first term in parentheses (premultiplying the sum) converges almost-surely to 1, by the strong law of large numbers.
+Similarly, the normalized sum converges to the expectation (also by the strong law of large numbers).
+Overall, applying the SLLN in the limit as $n\to\infty$, we obtain:

 In particular, $\PP[V_n(\tilde X^n) \le V' + \tau] \to 1$.
 This concludes the proof of $\PP[\tilde X^n \in F_n]\to 1$. \end{proof}